Kenxiz/MultiFuse/README.md

 ### Chat AI

 MultiFuse's chat AI feature is a powerful way to incorporate AI chatbots into a project.
 This feature includes a range of pre-built chatbot models, as well as the ability to customize them using the OpenAI API.
+Customization is limited to the free OpenAI ChatGPT models.

 ### More Features Coming Soon